fiberseq/fiberseq.github.io/src/fire/run.md

 ## Configuring

-See the [configuration README](https://github.com/fiberseq/FIRE/tree/main/config), the example [configuration file](https://github.com/fiberseq/FIRE/blob/main/config/config.yaml), and the example [manifest file](https://github.com/fiberseq/FIRE/blob/main/config/config.tbl) for configuration options.
+## See the [configuration README](https://github.com/fiberseq/FIRE/tree/main/config), the example [configuration file](https://github.com/fiberseq/FIRE/blob/main/config/config.yaml), and the example [manifest file](https://github.com/fiberseq/FIRE/blob/main/config/config.tbl) for configuration options.

+---

+**⚠️ ONT users**
+If you are using ONT please follow the preprocessing steps outlined [here](../quick-start.md#fiber-seq-starting-with-oxford-nanopore-technologies-ont), and then be sure to **include `ont: true` in your config file (e.g. `config.yaml`)**.
+This will ensure that the correct parameters are used for the `ft fire` command.

+---

 ## Run